Student finances

 During your time as a student, there might be a range of expenses you have to budget for – and these can really add up.

-This table should be taken as a guide only.
 Study Australia provides a helpful online cost of living calculator to estimate your weekly, monthly, and yearly living costs in greater detail.

 Student Support and Wellbeing Services and UQ Union have budget workshops and advisors to help you with your finances.